The Key Stages of Digital Maturity

 Because our CMS and AMS is unified and working seamlessly, we can deliver an ideal experience for those both behind and in front of delivery.
 Our Association website and marketing team is fully prepared to predict member needs and deliver consistent personalized online experience, at any time and on any preferred device; the result being proud, loyal, happy members who endorse, support and promote our organization.

 By predicting visitor behaviors, we can make better decisions to drive and improve conversions, meaning more new members, more donations, more event attendance and more member engagement with and support for our organization.

-Global marketing intelligence firm IDC predicts that by 2018, predictive analytics will be a standard tool for marketers.
+Global marketing intelligence firm IDC foresees that predictive analytics will be a standard tool for marketers.
 Early adopters of predictive analytics are already reporting amazing results from discovering hidden segments that have a high probability of converting.

 We have now established the multichannel infrastructure needed to streamline and automate our interactions with members.
 Association marketers now view individual member data, interactions and transactions across all channels.